 - 2 teaspoons garlic, minced

-- 1 teaspoon sea salt, divided
+- 1 teaspoon kosher salt, divided

-Pour half of the oil mixture into the yeast mixture.
+- Pour half of the oil mixture into the yeast mixture.
 Set the remaining oil aside.

-Preheat oven to 450°F.
+- Preheat the oven to 450°F.

 - Pour the remaining oil mixture into a 9×11-inch baking dish.
 Use a pastry brush to coat the bottom of the dish.